 This year’s Pic ‘n’ Mix will culminate in June 2021 with a Tower Hamlets Primary School Film Festival at Rich Mix, a day-long celebration of the achievements from this year’s Pic ‘n’ Mix, with a showcase of the films for schools, teachers, parents and special guests.

-The programme is delivered in partnership with THAMES (Tower Hamlets Arts and Music Education Service) and Into Film and supported by Canary Wharf Group, Derwent London, Sir John Cass’s Foundation and THAMES.
+The programme is delivered in partnership with THAMES (Tower Hamlets Arts and Music Education Service) and supported by Canary Wharf Group, Derwent London, The Portal Trust and THAMES.

 “This year’s Pic ’n’ Mix will bring stories by Tower Hamlets children to the centre-stage, as we ask the youngest members of our community: ‘What is our collective story?
 And what are our individual stories?’.
 Our team, joined by acclaimed artists Mr Gee and Amani Saeed will encourage local children to explore their skills of articulation and visual literacy.

 “Now into its fourth year, we are so proud of our ambitious Pic ’n’ Mix programme and grateful to all our funders and partners in making this possible,” said our CEO, Judith Kilvington.